Oil down sharply ahead of Trump announcement on Iran deal

 “If the dollar continues to rally from here, regardless of what Trump does with this Iran deal, any gains (for oil) are going to be short-lived as the greatest risk here is the risk of the dollar,” said Brian LaRose, technical analyst at United-ICAP.

+Meanwhile, U.S. crude oil output is expected to rise by 1.14 million bpd to 11.86 million bpd next year, the U.S. Energy Information Administration said on Tuesday.

-Additional reporting by Devika Krishna Kumar in New York, Amanda Cooper in LONDON and Aaron Sheldrick in TOKYO; Editing by David Gregorio
+Additional reporting by Stephanie Kelly in New York, Amanda Cooper in LONDON and Aaron Sheldrick in TOKYO; editing by David Gregorio